SWEG-2015EC-Batch/Binary-Bombers/ETS1189_15_Samir_Nafie/Exercise 3.1/Symbol Checker/Symbol Checker.md

    - if its a vowel or a consonant.
 Output- Display

--Either odd or even(for digits).
+   - Either odd or even(for digits).
--Either uppercase vowel or lowercase vowel or either uppercase consonant or lowercase consonant(for letters).
+   - Either uppercase vowel or lowercase vowel or either uppercase consonant or lowercase consonant(for letters).
--Special character(for special characters).
+   - Special character(for special characters).

 B.Pseudo code